giodueck/FC-tools/src/ellipse/doc/general-design.md

 ### Functional registers
 Registers used for some purpose in the hardware
 - PC: program counter
+- RA: return address
 - SP: stack pointer
-- RA: return address

 ### Argument registers
 For passing arguments and returning results:
-- A0-1: function arguments/return values
+- A0-7: function arguments/return values
-- A2-7: function arguments

 ### I/O registers
 Communication to input and output registers, to interact with external devices.